 Special Rules for Inherited Properties.
 Special rules also exclude from reassessment certain property transfers between parents and children.
 These rules also apply to grandparents and grandchildren if the grandchildren's parents are deceased.
 (We refer to properties transferred between parents and children or grandparents and grandchildren as "inherited property."
 This includes properties transferred before and after the death of the parent or grandparent.)
 The rules apply to all types of property including primary residences, vacation homes, and business properties.
-There is, however, a cap of \$1 million in aggregate value of all inherited properties that were not used as the parent's primary residence.
+There is, however, a cap of \$1 million in aggregate taxable value of all inherited properties that were not used as the parent's primary residence.

 Change in Ownership of a Business Property May Not Lead to Reassessment.
 Property can be owned by individuals or legal entities.
 Legal entities include sole proprietorships, partnerships, limited liability companies, and corporations.
 Properties owned by a legal entity are not necessarily reassessed when ownership of the legal entity changes.
 This is because while the owners of the legal entity change, the legal entity remains the owner of the property.
-Reassessment can occur, however, in two specific cases.
-First, if any person or entity obtains more than 50 percent ownership of the legal entity, the legal entity's properties are reassessed.
-Second, if an original owner of the legal entity transfers more than 50 percent of their ownership to one or more parties, the legal entity's properties are reassessed.
+Reassessment can occur, however, if any person or entity obtains more than 50 percent ownership of the legal entity, the legal entity's properties are reassessed.
+Reassessment also can occur in other limited circumstances.

 Other Taxes on Property Sales.
 Cities and counties collect taxes on the transfer of homes and other real estate.
-Statewide, transfer taxes raise around \$1 billion for cities and counties.
+Statewide, transfer taxes raise around \$1 billion for cities and counties each year.